yauma/jaime-queralt-android/README.md

 * Search app to find artists and their respectives albums in the spotify Api https://developer.spotify.com/documentation/web-api/
 * Background service syncs with google calendar to retrieve custom Events with the keyword "GOLDENTIFY" and notifies user with a notification.
   When the user click on that notification the app open with the query set on the calendar description.
-* TODO implement album tracks and filter for duration tracks

 ## Libraries used in this application
 * Kotlin Coroutines: for concurrency https://developer.android.com/kotlin/coroutines